Service Dogs on Cruise Ships: The Top Cruise Lines that Allow Assistance Dogs Onboard

 Disney Treasure

 Since 1998, Disney Cruise Line has been a hugely popular cruise line, sailing to destinations from the Caribbean to Europe.
-Offering family-friendly cruises (and another cruise line that’s known for its autism-friendly cruises), it currently has 4 ships within its fleet, with another - Disney Treasure, setting sail in 2024.
+Offering family-friendly cruises (and another cruise line that’s known for its autism-friendly cruises), it currently has 5 ships within its fleet, with Disney Treasure now sailing to some of the most stunning destinations around the world.

 Disney Cruise Line welcomes trained service animals in the majority of locations onboard their fleet, excluding the wet play and pool areas.
 Alongside this policy, they state that: